-Designed in the late 1890s and built in 1902, Subotica Synagogue is among the most impressive examples of art nouveau ecclesiastical architecture in the region.
+Designed in the late 1890s and built in 1902, Subotica Synagogue is among the most impressive examples of art nouveau religious architecture in the region.
 The synagogue design was originally submitted as a competition proposal by Marcel Komor and Dezso Jakab to be built in Szeged, Hungary.
 After the design placed second, it was adapted and built in nearby Subotica.
 Eight steel columns support the synagogue’s central dome, the building’s dominant architectural feature.

 In 2001, work focused on repairing the synagogue’s roof, broken windows, and decayed wooden roof support, in order to protect the building’s significant artistic and architectural treasures.
 Repairs to the synagogue’s four lower cupolas were completed in 2005, along with the renovation of the central dome and roof gables.
 In November, 2010, all restoration work of the roof surfaces, its water drainage system, central dome, and cupolas was successfully completed, finally rendering the roof water-proof after years of chronic leakage.
-In the fall of 2012, WMF began work on Subotica Synagogue’s southwest façade, including restoration of the main tripartite entrance, conservation and replacement of brick, repointing, and documentation of a small arched Tiffany window.
+In the fall of 2012, work began on Subotica Synagogue’s southwest façade, including restoration of the main tripartite entrance, conservation and replacement of brick, repointing, and documentation of a small arched Tiffany window.

 Built of steel and concrete, and decorated with fine ceramics, paintings, and carving, Subotica Synagogue is an example of a combination of traditional crafts and innovative building technology.
 The synagogue is among the area’s best examples of Art Nouveau architecture, and one of the most important works of sacred architecture in that style.

 It is a significant monument in the region, and a visible reminder of the long and prominent history of Jewish culture in the area.
 WMF’s longtime work at Subotica recognizes the synagogue as an architectural treasure and a notable site of cultural significance.